livingdocsIO/documentation/content/reference-docs/server-extensions/project-seeding-api.md

 #### Secrets

 Secret values for usage inside a project.
-Example usage may be for `api-secrets` of external services.
+Example usage may be for API secrets of external services.

 ## Usage